allezpilates/allezpilates.github.io/_pages/about.md

 ### Camelia

-I’m a French Moroccan fitness Instructor based in London, UK.
+Hi!
+I’m a French-Moroccan Pilates and TRX Instructor based in London.
 Since 2016, I have honed a passion for helping others enjoy their lives to the fullest, be active, injury-free and feel stronger and healthier every day.
+My joyful and enthusiastic nature make my classes challenging, varied and fun for beginners through to experienced students.
+I will motivate you to achieve your goals and you’ll always leave the class feeling more knowledgeable and empowered.

-I hold a Level 3 Diploma in teaching Mat Pilates and in TRX Suspension Training.
-I’m also certified in Principles of Exercise, Fitness and Health, as well as in Anatomy and Physiology for Exercise and Health.
+I hold a Level 3 Diploma in Mat and Reformer Pilates and a level 4 in Personal Training.
+I’m also certified in Ante and Postnatal Exercise, Principles of Exercise, Fitness and Health, as well as in Anatomy and Physiology for Exercise and Health.
+I did most of my Pilates certifications with STOTT Pilates®, the gold standard in the discipline.

+Before I became a Pilates instructor, I worked in marketing for several international consultancies.
+My work and social life was hectic and took its toll on my body.
+Because I was very active, frequently running and biking, I didn’t think my back pain could be due to a weak core and I sustained bad posture as a result of my lack of postural awareness.

-I believe that maintaining a strong core is at the heart of every movement and I take confidence that it was my committed Pilates practice that helped me to regain my strength after a cycling injury.
+My favourite thing about Pilates is that it really gives you the tools you need to create better and freer body movements.
+With much of today’s careers consisting of sedentary and repetitive behaviour/tasks, incorporating more varied movements in our everyday routines is crucial to our health and longevity.
+I believe that maintaining a strong core is at the heart of every movement and I take confidence that it was my committed Pilates practice that helped me to live pain-free since 2016!

 My training style is encouraging, results-driven and focused.
 I always hopes that my enthusiasm for Pilates, health and fitness will help to inspire clients on their own wellness journey.

-My joyful and enthusiastic nature make my classes challenging, varied and fun for beginners through to experienced students.
-I will motivate you to achieve your goals.

-If you want to see my teaching style firsthand, join my small group online classes.
-My warm and dynamic approach makes my classes accessible and engaging for everyone.

-### Pilates group classes
-Classes are on Wednesdays at 7pm and Saturdays at 9:30am and 11am.

-Pilates challenges your core stability, teaches you neutral alignment and connection to your breathing.
-The result is a balanced body that looks fit, feels revitalised and moves with ease.

-### HIIT group sessions
-Sessions are on Mondays, Wednesdays and Fridays at 6pm.

-The sessions start with a warm up to mobilise the joints and increase the heart rate followed up by HIIT circuits which will burn a lot of calories in a short amount of time and keep you in a high metabolic rate for hours.

-## Schedule:

-<iframe src="https://app.acuityscheduling.com/schedule.php?owner=19405285&appointmentType=category:Group%20Classes" width="100%" height="800" frameBorder="0"></iframe><script src="https://embed.acuityscheduling.com/js/embed.js" type="text/javascript"></script>
+I am here to help you get moving more and better!